Frequently Used Ubuntu Linux Keyboard Shortcuts on Raspberry Pi 400

 Servers and AI: CPUs with many cores, high cache, and advanced instruction sets.

-The CPU is the central force behind every computing task.
 Its architecture, clock speed, core count, and features determine how efficiently your system performs.